 Jump to navigation

 The Colorado Passenger Tramway Safety Board regulates aerial tramways, surface lifts, tows, and conveyors for recreational purposes in Colorado.
-The Board's mission is "Public Protection Through Licensure and Enforcement."
-The Board establishes design, operation, and maintenance standards; reviews requests for variance from the rules; and investigates accidents related to the operation of tramways.
+The Board establishes the design, operation, and maintenance standards; reviews requests for variance from the rules; and investigates accidents related to the operation of tramways.
 The Board also conducts regular inspections of the installations it regulates.
-The Board's focus is ski-related equipment, but also licenses other types of tramways.
+The Board's focus is ski-related equipment but also licenses other types of tramways.
 The Board does not regulate elevators, escalators, amusement park rides, zip lines, or bus and taxi systems.